 - Support for VB/C#/C++ XAML apps

 Note that Microsoft is shipping a number of apps that use the Windows Sensor and Location platform.
 For an example, see the Star Chart app that is available on the store.

-Motion and orientation sensor capabilities and requirements for Windows 8.
+Motion and orientation sensor capabilities and requirements for Windows 10 and earlier operating systems.

 This topic provides design guidance to developers of fingerprint management applications (FMAs) that are compatible with the Windows® Biometric Framework (WBF).